 Composite return.
-If you owned an interest in a partnership or other type of passthrough entity, and you elected to be included in a composite (or block) return filed in another state on your behalf by the passthrough entity-which satisfied your income tax filing requirement in that state-your share of the income tax paid to the other state on the composite (or block) return is eligible for this credit if you otherwise meet the eligibility requirements for this credit.
+If you owned an interest in a partnership or other type of passthrough entity, and you elected to be included in a composite (or block) return filed in another state on your behalf by the passthrough entity-which satisfied your income tax filing and payment requirements in that state-your share of the income and related tax reported on the composite (or block) return is eligible for this credit if you meet the eligibility requirements for this credit.